 So, just how will we do all of this?

-You know your style and the type of location that best fits the personality of your pup, so first we’ll work together to plan the ideal shoot.
-That means discussing the best style and location as well as the types of pet portraits you want to display.
-If you want a pretty pose, a goofy smile, or you love how they fly through the air, then let me know!
+We’ll work together to plan the ideal shoot in a beautiful location that is meaningful to you and your pup.
+You’ll tell me all your pup’s cute and interesting quirks and anything special that you want to make sure we capture during the shoot, whether that’s a particular pose, expression or activity.
 On the day of our shoot I always like to spend a little time letting your pal get to know me and watching them to see what it is that interests them at our location.
 Their being comfortable with me means they’ll be more apt to be themselves and less intimidated by the camera.
 Most importantly we want them to feel happy, loved and just out having a great time!
 That’s when they really shine.

 After our shoot, I will take the time to review the hundreds of images taken that day to select only the very best.
-Once I have a gallery ready of the top 20-30 images (about a week after the shoot) we will meet to review the best of the best and you can begin the wonderful journey of selecting the perfect way to showcase your new custom artwork!
+Once I have a gallery ready of the top 25-30 images (about a week after the shoot) you will review them and place your order.